GLOBAL MARKETS-Wall Street pulls back on stocks, Treasury yields dip

 Currency market activity continued to be relatively subdued, confirming the lack of any clear directional trends.

-Against the U.S. dollar, the yen JPY=EBS was up slightly by 1500 GMT/1100 ET, but held around 121 yen after Bank of Japan Governor Haruhiko Kuroda said it was premature to debate the exit from ultra-loose monetary policy.
+Against the U.S. dollar, the yen JPY=EBS was up slightly by 1700 GMT/1:00 pm ET, but held around 121 yen after Bank of Japan Governor Haruhiko Kuroda said it was premature to debate the exit from ultra-loose monetary policy.

 The euro EUR=EBS and sterling GBP=D3 both fell about 0.4% against a broadly stronger dollar =USD.

 Oil prices rose in volatile trading on Wednesday, supported by disruption of Russian and Kazakh crude exports.
-U.S. crude CLc1 surged 5.37% to $115.14 per barrel and Brent LCOc1 was at $121.92, up 5.58% on the day.
+U.S. crude CLc1 recently rose 4.63% to $114.33 per barrel and Brent LCOc1 was at $121.23, up 4.98% on the day.

 Global FX performancehttp://tmsnrt.rs/2egbfVh